Yeb02/CUDA_MoEv/README.md

 <br />
 ## Lifelong learning loop

 There are 2 imbricated evolution loops.
 The outermost is over evolution steps, called *module cycles*.
-The innermost is over *agents cycles*.
+The innermost is over *agents cycles*, to refine the fitness estimates.

 ### agent cycle

-- Supervised learning phase: All agents experiences a number of trials.
+- Supervised learning phase: All agents experience a number of trials.
 During a trial, each agent is paired with a teacher agent.
-Teacher agents are the subset that performed the best in the previous steps.
+Teacher agents are the subset that performed the best at the previous agent cycle.
 At each step of the trial, the observation is transmitted to both the teacher and the student agent.
 The teacher's action are computed, and used to supervise the student's actions.
 The actions sent to the trial are those of the teacher.
-At the end of the trial, the score is discarded.
+At the end of the trial, the score is discarded, and the pair disbanded.

 - Unsupervised evaluation phase: All agents experience trials.
 After each trial, the agents lifetime fitnesses are updated with and exponential moving average, using a transformation of the score on the trial.